-In 2021 Himalayan Ascent will be undertaking our tenth expedition to Mount Everest, following the successes of past expeditions since 2010.
+In 2022 Himalayan Ascent will be undertaking our eleventh expedition to Mount Everest, following the successes of past expeditions since 2010.
 The ultimate dream of most mountaineers is to one day take on the biggest mountaineering challenge possible – climbing Mount Everest – and Himalayan Ascent is here to help you make that dream a reality!

 Of course, turning the dream into reality requires a lot of hard work, and Himalayan Ascent will only accept climbers who have the requisite skills and level of experience.